JsonHairston/PythonPractice/README.md

 # PythonPractice
-Basic programs at all levels to display the growth and depth of my personal python familiarity.
+Basic python program repository where I plan on throwing all my practice code.
+Looking forward to looking back and seeing the growth and depth of my personal python familiarity in the future.